analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 ------------------------------------------------------------------------

-Next step bookmark ==\> "Defining Success Metrics for X new feature/experience"

-# Defining Success Metrics for X new feature/experience
+# Defining Success Metrics for a New Product Experience

-##### 1. What is being tested and why?

--   What is the objective of the feature/experience? who is it for?
+#### 1. Context Collection

+-   what problem/need/pain is the new product experience solving?
--   What would the high-level experience look like?
+-   what would the high-level experience look like?

-##### 2. Product and business goals

--   think through how does that objective tie to the overall company goals/mission
+#### 2. Connecting the New Product Experience to Company Objectives

--   is the business looking for product market fit first or revenue or both out of the gate?
+-   is the new product experience expected to deliver on a key company objective (i.e. establish product market fit, increase acquisition, improve engagement depth or retention, drive average revenue per user or LTV higher, etc)?
--   if it's a new product line, consider end to end funnel metrics vs if feature might be more targeted metrics

-##### 3. Primary metric(s)
+#### 3. Primary metric(s)

--   primary metrics should align to the core value prop of the new feature/experience/business and tie to overall company goals/mission
+-   align primary metric(s) to the core value prop the new experience is delivering and to the company objective being targeted
--   if the scale of the experience is large or it's a net new app: primary metrics might span (acquisition, activation, retention/engagement, referral, revenue)
--   simplicity scales (best metrics are straightforward based on name vs have complex logic that is hard for stakeholders to grasp/remember)
--   ideally, one to two primary metrics so there's decision simplicity and clear actions one could take to improve them
--   not easily game-able
--   sensitive enough to move (i.e. vs already being at a ceiling or floor or out of the control of X team)
--   measurable in the short-term and have proven link to company goals or there's a strong strategic assumption/hypothesis they do
--   ideally the primary metrics would work in an AB test construct
--   assuming metric A and B could both work, if A has been consistently used at the company and pressure tested then A is likely better
--   not to say new metrics shouldn't be used, but new net metrics for strategic tests/launches should have a clear value prop over established reliable metrics
--   based on context from #1, then we can list out several options then stack rank to get one to two options
--   depending on the stakeholder/scenario, stack ranking might be done with stakeholders or analyst delivers recommendation to stakeholder

 ##### 4. Guardrail/monitoring metrics